-There are some accrediting groups specific to kinesiology and exercises health, including:
+There are some accrediting groups specific to kinesiology, exercise, and health, including:

 Your top priority should still be to seek a stamp of approval from one of the regional accrediting associations listed in the section above.
-As long as your college or university of choice is recognized by one of these agencies, you can be sure that your kinesiology degree program holds up to standards of quality and credibility put forth by the Department of Education.
+If your college or university of choice is recognized by one of these agencies, you can be sure that your kinesiology degree program holds up to the standards of quality and credibility put forth by the Department of Education.

 What Kinds of Kinesiology Degrees Are There?

-An associate’s degree in Kinesiology will provide you with a foundation in the study of body movement, with introductory-level courses in anatomy, biology, and basic health, as well as courses in exercise science, first aid, and coaching.
-You’ll likely also take a number of humanities and liberal arts courses alongside your kinesiology focus.
-This 60-credit degree program, which typically takes two years to complete, will prepare you for immediate work in certain health and fitness environments.
+An associate degree in kinesiology will provide you with a foundation in the study of body movement.
+You’ll study introductory–level anatomy, biology, and basic health, as well as courses in exercise science, first aid, and coaching.
+You’ll likely also take several humanities and liberal arts courses alongside your kinesiology focus.
+This 60–credit degree program, which typically takes two years to complete, will prepare you for immediate work in certain health and fitness environments.
 Popular career options include fitness instructor, athletics coach, personal trainer, and physical therapy aide.
-You’ll also have a head start if you’re planing to continue into a bachelor’s program.
-It bears noting hear that you will need your bachelor’s degree in order to earn a certification in kinesiology, which can add considerable credibility to your title and greater upward mobility to your career.
+You’ll also have a head start if you’re planning to continue into a bachelor’s program in kinesiology.
+It bears noting here that you will need your bachelor’s degree in kinesiology in order to earn you certification, which can add credibility to your title and provide greater upward mobility in your career.

 - Introduction to Exercise Science